nsplab/mesh-utils/ACVD/README.md

 This creates two files: `simplification.ply` and `smooth_simplification.ply`.

-If you load those files into MeshLab in wireframe mode, you can see that ACVD produced a very uniform mesh!

 Unfortunately, if you load these in MeshLab, you'll notice that the mesh appears dark instead of shiny.
 This is likely because the triangle vertices are saved in the wrong order, and MeshLab is displaying back-facing triangles as dark because the normals have been flipped.

-Luckily, MeshLab can reverse those normals via the Menu options `Filters > Normals, Curvature, and Orientation > Invert Faces Orientation`
+Luckily, MeshLab can reverse those normals via the menu options

+    Filters > Normals, Curvature, and Orientation > Invert Faces Orientation

+If you enable the wireframe, you can see that ACVD did indeed produce a very uniform mesh.

-And finally, now you can use MeshLab to save the PLY file in STL format.
+Finally, now you can use MeshLab to save the PLY file in STL format!